Lounge and Kitchen

 POINTS TO NOTE

 Please note that the Rates displayed are for the House only.
-Rates for the Cottage are generally a little lower - please enquire for details.
+Rates for the Cottage are a little lower - please enquire for details.
 The calendar shows availability when either the House or the Cottage (or both) is available.
 So that we may best address your needs, when making an enquiry please indicate any preference for the House or the Cottage and provide an indication of maximum numbers expected in your party.

 Location and Access